thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 ![Conway's Law, Credit Tomasz Tunguz — Venture Capitalist at RedPoint](/images/shades-of-conways-law/conways_law_cornet.png)
 <center><i>Source: <a href="https://empathy.guru/2018/10/14/im-not-the-only-person-interested-in-conways-law/">I’m Not the Only Person Interested in Conway’s Law</a>, Chuck Pezeshki</i></center><br/>

 Essentially, this means, the organisation and the system keep each other in balance.
 Modifying the organisation will have an impact on the system.
 Modifying the system will have consequences for the organisation.
-Not considering that will cause friction in the organisation or the system.
-That may have dramatic consequences from a design point of view.
+Not considering that will cause friction in the organisation or the system, which may have dramatic consequences from a design point of view.

 To be competitive as an organisation in the market, and to effectively design the right thing our customers expect us to deliver, we better understand and take advantage of this.

 Note that when Melvin Conway mentions a system he really means this in the broad sense.
 This is not limited to only software or IT systems.
-This can be buildings, planes, machinery, vehicles, but also engines or public transportation systems, communication systems, …, anything.
+This can be buildings, planes, machinery, vehicles, but also engines or public transportation systems, communication systems, …, so, anything.

 ## The Mirroring Principle

-Interestingly, around the same time various people from different communities made a similar observation as Melvin Conway did.
+Interestingly, around the same time various people from different communities made a similar observation as Melvin Conway.
 Later, referred to as the **Mirroring Principle**.

 It was mainly concentrated around two communities: